 - The knowledge and skill sets to successfully practice planning in a variety of urban, metropolitan, and regional settings;

-- An understanding of the history and theory of cities and urban regions, and expertise in various fields and sub-fields of city and regional planning.
+- An understanding of the history and theory of planning and of cities and urban regions;

-The Master of City Planning (M.C.P.) degree combines a common core curriculum with the opportunity to specialize in one of five concentration areas and three field areas:
+The Master of City Planning (M.C.P.) degree combines a common core curriculum with the opportunity to specialize in one or more of the following concentration areas:

 To earn the M.C.P. degree, a student must complete: